 In the end, Mike has his business deal secured, his firm wins the contract ... and the payphone is on its way to Mr. Crawford's house — as he had his own problem with teen-aged kids running up the bills and was out of solutions.

 Tropes present in this episode (YMMV goes here):

 - Crazy Enough to Work: Mike's idea of installing a payphone in the house for the kids' use.

 - George Jetson Job Security: The first of several times where Mike is battling to save either his job or a lucrative contract for his firm.

-- Phoneaholic Teenagers and Kids: The kids' constant use of the telephone (to do little more than jabber about nothing) and running up the bills, eventually driving Mike to install a payphone.
-The trope is slightly renamed because 14-year-old Greg is the only teen-ager in the house.
+- Phoneaholic Teenager: The kids' constant use of the telephone (to do little more than jabber about nothing) and running up the bills, eventually driving Mike to install a payphone.
+While the name applies to Greg, who is 14 as of this episode, all the kids fall victim to the trope itself.